Catan

 Place the special cards "Longest Road" and "Largest Army" beside the game board along with the 2 dice.

-Sort the resource cards into 5 stacks and put them face up next to the gameboard.
+Sort the resource cards into 5 stacks and put them face up next to the play area.

 Shuffle the development cards and place them face down by the hoard.